Enola Gay (song): Legacy

 Readers of NME, Record Mirror and Smash Hits voted "Enola Gay" one of the 10 best singles of 1980; it later placed eighth in a Slicing Up Eyeballs reader poll of the year's best songs.
-The track has featured in critics' lists such as NMEs "100 Best Songs of the 1980s", Classic Pops "Top 100 Singles of the 80s", PopMatters' "100 Best Alternative Singles of the 1980s", MusicRadars "40 Greatest Synth Tracks Ever" and Smooth Radio's "25 Greatest 1980s Synthpop Songs".
-It was selected by Danny Boyle for use during the opening ceremony of the 2012 Summer Olympics in London.
-The song became a Celtic F.C. anthem in the mid-to-late 2010s, with fans changing the lyrics to revolve around player Stuart Armstrong.
+Gaffa ranked "Enola Gay" the third-greatest track of the 1980s, while Classic Pop named it 15th; the song has appeared in multiple recountings of the best records of the 1980s, and of all time.
+It has also featured in lists such as MusicRadar's "40 Greatest Synth Tracks Ever", PopMatters' "100 Best Alternative Singles of the 1980s", and Smooth Radio's "25 Greatest 1980s Synthpop Songs".
+"Enola Gay" was selected by Danny Boyle for use during the opening ceremony of the 2012 Summer Olympics in London.
+The track became a Celtic F.C. anthem in the mid-to-late 2010s, with fans changing its lyrics to revolve around player Stuart Armstrong.
+It also became popular with Burnley F.C. supporters.

 The BBC described "Enola Gay" as a "long-lasting hit"; the song's cumulative sales have exceeded 5 million copies.
 It has been described – along with 1986's "If You Leave" – as OMD's signature song.
 The track continues to be associated with LGBT culture; Rolling Stone critic Rob Sheffield wrote in 2020 that it is "about both coming out and nuclear destruction".
 Gigwise writer Josh Williams named "Enola Gay" as one of the most impactful songs to be featured in TV drama series It's a Sin (2021), which focuses on a group of gay men living during the HIV/AIDS crisis in the UK.
 Williams said, "It's clear to see why a young gay or bisexual male can place a different meaning on a lyric about dropping the nuclear bomb through coming out to their own families."
-OMD, aware of the song's perceived links to homosexuality, have embraced their large following within the LGBT community.
+OMD, aware of the track's perceived links to homosexuality, have embraced their large following within the LGBT community.

-The track has garnered praise from other artists.
-In a 1981 interview with BBC Radio 1, Godley & Creme named OMD's "Enola Gay" and "Souvenir" as two of their favourite singles.
-"Enola Gay" was the only cover version included in the early live sets of English musician Howard Jones, who "loved the simplicity of it and the electronicness of it".
-German DJ/production team Sash! commended the song's production as "so genuinely strong".
-The track has also been lauded by Al Doyle of Hot Chip, Rudi Esch of Die Krupps, and solo artist Moby, who called it a "beautiful song" that he has "loved for decades".
+The song has been endorsed by other artists.
+In 1981, singer Bob Geldof and the duo Godley & Creme named "Enola Gay" one of their favourite singles of recent memory.
+Musicians Howard Jones and Toyah Willcox have listed "Enola Gay" among their favourite records of the 1980s; Jones included the "fantastic" track as the only cover version in his early live sets.
+Physicist/musician Brian Cox, and actor/singer Luke Evans, have cited the record as an important one in their lives.
+"Enola Gay" has also been lauded by Al Doyle of Hot Chip, Rudi Esch of Die Krupps, and solo artist Moby, who called it a "beautiful song" that he has "loved for decades".
+No Doubt bassist Tony Kanal noted that he and lead singer Gwen Stefani were heavily influenced by the track.